 So, I suppose that you have read the previous tutorial and you have the knowledge of smtp etc so I am not gonna explain it further, so i suggest again to read it first if you have any doubt in configuration part, lets come to this part.

 Steps to follow:

-- First of all create a new project in your visual studio 2010 and if you have already created it in the previous part then don’t need to create it again, just open that project.
+- First of all create a new project in your Microsoft Visual Studio 2010 and if you have already created it in the previous part then don't need to create it again, just open that project.